The link between alcohol consumption pattern and esophageal cancer risk in Africa: protocol for systematic review and meta-analysis

 This research is co-funded by the SA Medical Research Council (MRC) Strategic Health Innovation partnerships and the National Research Foundation (NRF) Competitive Support for Unrated Researchers, both awarded by Prof Eugene Jamot Ndebia.

 Eugene Jamot Ndebia, Gabriel Tchuente Kamsu participated in the design, production, validation, and editing of this work.
-They also read and approved final version of the manuscript.
+They also read and approved the final version of the manuscript.

 We would like to thank Walter Sisulu University for providing free internet and the librarian who helped us develop the search strategies used to search for studies in the databases.